adtac/fssb/README.md

  * FSSB provides a safe, repeatable environment for programs.
 This can be useful for debugging programs.
  * Make dry runs to see how a program behaves keeping your files intact.
 You can see exactly what changes the program made.

+Please note that FSSB is still in alpha.
+Check out the `Contributing` section if you'd like to contribute.

 ## Installation

 FSSB is a very lightweight application.
 It doesn't require too many